Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 • weight loss

-• a person has a strong and sudden pain syndrome in one of the halves of the chest or behind the sternum;
+• a person experiences a strong and sudden pain syndrome in one of the halves of the chest or behind the sternum;

-• tachycardia is observed when the rhythm of the heart muscle is disturbed with a lack of air ..
+• Tachycardia is observed when the rhythm of the heart muscle is disrupted due to lack of air.

 Patients with pulmonary emphysema mainly complain of shortness of breath and cough.
 Shortness of breath, gradually increasing, reflects the degree of respiratory failure.
-At first, it occurs only with physical exertion, then appears while walking, especially in cold, damp weather, and sharply intensifies after coughing attacks - the patient cannot "catch his breath."
-Shortness of breath with emphysema of the lungs is unstable, changeable ("day after day") - stronger today, weaker tomorrow.
+At first it occurs only during physical exertion, then it appears while walking, especially in cold, damp weather, and sharply intensifies after coughing attacks - the patient cannot “catch his breath.”
+Shortness of breath with emphysema is inconsistent, changeable (“it doesn’t happen from day to day”) - stronger today, weaker tomorrow.

-Weight loss is a characteristic feature of pulmonary emphysema.
+A characteristic sign of pulmonary emphysema is loss of body weight.
 This is due to fatigue of the respiratory muscles, which work at full strength to facilitate exhalation.
-A pronounced decrease in body weight is an unfavorable sign of the development of the disease.
+A marked decrease in body weight is an unfavorable sign of the development of the disease.

-Noteworthy is the cyanotic color of the skin and mucous membranes, as well as the characteristic change in the fingers of the hands like drumsticks.
+Noteworthy is the bluish color of the skin and mucous membranes, as well as the characteristic change in the fingers like drumsticks.

-People with chronic long-term emphysema of the lung develop external signs of the disease:
+In people with chronic long-term emphysema of the lung External signs of the disease develop:

 • short neck;

-• on inhalation, the intercostal spaces are drawn in due to the tension of the respiratory muscles;
+• on inhalation, the intercostal spaces are retracted due to tension in the respiratory muscles;

-• the abdomen is somewhat saggy as a result of the omission of the diaphragm.
+• the abdomen is somewhat saggy as a result of the prolapse of the diaphragm.

 Complications

-Lack of oxygen in the blood and an unproductive increase in lung volume affect the entire body, but above all - the heart and nervous system.
+A lack of oxygen in the blood and an unproductive increase in lung volume affect the entire body, but above all, the heart and nervous system.

-1. The increased load on the heart is also a compensation response - the body's desire to pump more blood due to tissue hypoxia.
+1. The increased load on the heart is also a compensation reaction - the body’s desire to pump more blood due to tissue hypoxia.

-3. In the extreme stages of the disease, a lack of oxygen causes damage to nerve cells in the brain, which is manifested by a decrease in intelligence, sleep disturbances, and mental pathologies.
+3. In the extreme stages of the disease, lack of oxygen causes damage to nerve cells in the brain, which is manifested by decreased intelligence, sleep disturbances, and mental pathologies.

 Diagnosis of the disease

-At the first symptoms or suspicion of emphysema of the lung, the patient is examined by a pulmonologist or therapist.
-Determining the presence of emphysema in the early stages is difficult.
-Often, patients go to the doctor when the process is already running.
+At the first symptoms or suspicion of emphysema patient's lung examined by a pulmonologist or therapist.
+It is difficult to determine the presence of emphysema in the early stages.
+Often, patients consult a doctor when the process is already advanced.

 Diagnostics includes: